*2 mins read

 Emily Chris Kieran

 We all grew up staring at the breakfast aisle; thus, as a cereal brand, you might want more customers on your cereal retail-ready shelves.
 It's one of the most competitive sections of the supermarket.
-With lots of cereal brands lined up on shelves, choosing among them can be confusing.
-Packaging is often the deciding factor for customers to choose a specific cereal brand.
-Many of you probably remember cereal with frog on box.

-At that time, there weren’t many breakfast products with green frog cereal boxes, so when Honey Smacks introduced Dig ‘Em, the product became an instant hit.
+At that time, there weren’t many breakfast products with green frog cereal boxes, so when Honey Smacks introduced Dig‘Em, the product became an instant hit.
 It stood out for its unique, fun design, and even the kids could easily spot them halfway down the aisle.

 The Honey Smacks mascot, also known as Dig ’Em Smacks frog, has shown how a simple character can shape the entire product’s identity.
 In this blog, we will discuss what makes the Honey Smacks Frog considered such an iconic breakfast cereal packaging design.
 We’ll also share insights on how brands can learn a lot from these vintage cereal box designs and create something that leaves a lasting impression on customers.